 Eventarc triggers are linked to service accounts to use as an identity when invoking your function.
 Your Eventarc trigger's service account must have permission to invoke your function.
 By default, the Default compute service account is used.

 You can specify an Eventarc trigger when you deploy a function.
-See Deploy a Cloud Function for general instructions on how to deploy a function, and see below for additional information specific to configuring Eventarc triggers during deployment.
+See Deploy a Cloud Function for general instructions on how to deploy a function.
+This section describes how to configure an Eventarc trigger that calls a function when an event that matches the filters occur during deployment.

 --gen2flag specifies that you are deploying to Cloud Functions (2nd gen).
 You must use Cloud Functions (2nd gen) to use Eventarc triggers.

-The Eventarc documentation contains examples of specifying event filters for different types of events - see Create a trigger using gcloud.
+The Eventarc documentation contains examples of specifying event filters for different types of events.
+For more information, follow the instructions when creating a trigger for a specific provider, event type, and destination.

 If you are deploying using the Google Cloud console, you must select 2nd gen as your environment.
 Then you can configure an Eventarc trigger in the Trigger section.

-- Select or deselect the Retry on failure checkbox to control whether failed function calls are automatically retried.
+Select or clear the Retry on failure checkbox to control whether failed function calls are automatically retried.
 See Retrying event-driven functions for more information.

 - Learn how to write event-driven functions.